MahmuudNabil/Data-Analysis-using-SQL/README.md

 # Practise-sql
-this repository for my daily practice not compelete project for sql
+this repository for making Analysis on Data using mysql